Jerquaden Guilford

 Strengths

-• Smooth and fluid route-runner who can sink his hips and make dynamic cuts to create separation at the top of routes.
+• Advanced route-runner with the ability to sink his hips and make dynamic cuts to create separation at the top of routes; described as a 'silky smooth route runner that glides in and out of his breaks'.

-• Excellent body control and ball-tracking skills, allowing him to adjust to the ball in the air, win contested catches, and operate effectively along the sideline.
+• Excellent body control and ball-tracking skills, allowing him to make mid-air adjustments on deep balls and win contested-catch situations along the sideline.

-• Shifty and agile with the ball in his hands, capable of creating chunk plays in the quick perimeter game and after the catch.
+• Demonstrates suddenness off the line of scrimmage and vision and agility with the ball in his hands, making him a threat to create chunk plays in the quick perimeter game and after the catch.

 Areas to Improve